haizo-code/blender/README.md

     }
 })
 ```
-* for custom loadmore, you can use this method as:
+* for custom load-more, you can use this method as:
 ```kotlin
 adapter.setupLoadMore(
     pageSize = 10,